|PostgreSQL Reference Manual - Volume 2 - Programming Guide|

 13 Server Programming Interface

 The Server Programming Interface (SPI) gives writers of user-defined C functions the ability to run SQL commands inside their functions.
-SPI is a set of interface functions to simplify access to the parser, planner, and executor.
+SPI is a set of interface functions to simplify access to the parser, planner, optimizer, and executor.
 SPI also does some memory management.

 Note: The available procedural languages provide various means to execute SQL commands from procedures.
 Most of these facilities are based on SPI, so this documentation might be of use for users of those languages as well.